apollo-dw/omdb/README.md

 [docker compose]: https://docs.docker.com/compose

 **IMPORTANT.** Create a `.env` file, containing the environment variables you want.
-See `.env.example` for some example values.
+See `.env.sample` for some example values.

 Run `docker compose up -d`.
 Make sure you have the `-d`, or else killing your current terminal will kill the server.
 Now, visit port 8400 to view the app!